Keeping Your Pet Safe During Firework Season

 Top Tips for Pets

 There is no need to ignore a scared pet, and this can make anxiety worse.
-It is important that you stay calm, and if possible, continue with a normal routine.
+It is important that you stay calm and, if possible, continue with a normal routine.
 Try not to encourage or praise the behaviour, but provide reassurance through talking or touching your pet.
 Rather than just cuddling or stroking, try to provide distraction such as playing or working for treats if they are willing.
 Puzzle feeders or slow-release toys can work well to distract food-orientated dogs.
 Providing high-value treats or play after a loud noise is known as counter-conditioning and can be very effective to reduce firework phobias.

 After the fireworks

 Once the fireworks finish, give your pet time and space to settle.
-They are likely to remain on “high alert” for some time so keep the environment calm to encourage them to relax.
+They are likely to remain on “high alert” for some time, so keep the environment calm to encourage them to relax.
 Offer food and water, but do not pressure them to eat.
 Dogs that have been inside for several hours may need the toilet – make sure the fireworks have finished before taking them out, and use a secure lead and collar so they cannot bolt if startled.
 It may be tempting to stay with your dog all night; this is not wrong, but be mindful that if this is not their normal routine and it could add to the anxiety for some dogs.

 Most pets will return to normal within an hour of the fireworks stopping, or by the next morning.
 If your dog is demonstrating a prolonged reaction to fireworks, it is better to seek advice from your vet sooner rather than later.